 Selling, general and administrative expenses increased by \$31.3 million, or 17.6%, to \$209.4 million for the year ended December 31, 2022 from \$178.1 million for the year ended December 31, 2021.
 The \$31.3 million increase primarily related to a \$21.0 million increase in non-payroll costs including a \$7.0 million increase in promotion and marketing expenses, a \$5.2 million increase in practice administration and meetings expenses, a \$4.6 million increase in software and data hosting expenses, a \$2.3 million increase in training expenses, and a \$1.3 million increase in third-party professional fees; partially offset by a \$2.0 million decrease in legal expenses.
-Additionally, selling, general and administrative expenses increased by \$10.3 million related to compensation costs for our support personnel, which includes an \$11.3 million increase in salaries and related expenses, a \$6.3 million increase in deferred compensation expense and a \$3.4 million increase in share-based compensation expense; partially offset by an \$11.7 million decrease in deferred compensation expense attributable to the change in the market value of our deferred compensation liability.
-The decrease in deferred compensation expenses decrease in the gain recognized for the change in the market value of investments that are used to fund our deferred compensation liability and recognized in other income (expense), net.
+Additionally, selling, general and administrative expenses increased by \$10.3 million increase in performance bonus expense and a \$3.4 million increase in share-based compensation expense; partially offset by an \$11.7 million decrease in deferred compensation expense is offset by a decrease in the gain recognized for the change in the market value of investments that are used to fund our deferred compensation liability and recognized in other income (expense), net.
 As a percentage of revenues, selling, general and administrative expenses decreased to 18.5% during 2022, compared to 19.7% during 2021.
-This decrease was primarily due to the decrease in deferred compensation expense attributable to the change in the market value of our deferred compensation liability and recognized in other income (expense), net.
+This decrease was primarily due to the decrease in deferred compensation expense attributable to the change in the change in the market value of our deferred compensation liability and recognized in other income (expense), net.
 As a percentage of revenues, selling, general and administrative expenses decreased to 18.5% during 2022, compared to 19.7% during 2021.
-This decrease was primarily due to the decrease in deferred compensation expense attributable to the change in the market value of our deferred compe
+This decrease was primarily due to the decrease in deferred compensation expense attributable to the change in the market value of our deferred compensation liability and revenue growth that outpaced the increase in salaries and related expenses for our support personnel, partially offset by the increases in promotion and marketing expenses and practice administration and meetings expenses, as percenta